dynamic-stall/aws-iam-credential-report/README.md

 <br>

-In previous roles I've worked, I always pushed this to a centralized S3 bucket for centralized access and back-up purposes.
+In previous roles I've worked, I always pushed this to an S3 bucket for centralized access and back-up purposes.
 This part of the script (at the bottom) is commented out.
 Modify that part per your S3 bucket name or get rid of it if you have a different workflow.

 <br>